Kattis91/hangman/README.md

     ![image](readme-images/was-it-yes-or-no.jpg)

-    If a player enters something else than 'yes' or 'no', a question repeatedely appears on the screen.
+    If a player enters something else than 'yes' or 'no', a question repeatedly appears on the screen.

 ## Solved Bugs after Deployment: